craftcms/docs/docs/commerce/1.x/docs/order-model.md

 ### shippingMethodHandle

-The handle of the currently applied shipping method.
-You can get the set shipping method's model with the `shippingMethod` attribute.
+The handle of the currently-applied shipping method.
+You can get the set shipping method’s model with the `shippingMethod` attribute.

 ### paymentMethodId

 The id of the linked payment method.
-You can get the set payment method's model with the `paymentMethod` attribute.
+You can get the set payment method’s model with the `paymentMethod` attribute.

 ### currency